petejohanson/hy-res/README.md

 Returns a `HyRes.WebLink` that can be followed to retrieve the root `HyRes.Resource`.
 See `HyRes.Resource` for details on the API available once once you have retrieved the root.

+`http` needs to be a function that performs an HTTP request and returns a promise for the response. [axios](https://www.npmjs.com/package/axios) will work out of the box.
+The `angular-hy-res` projects provides a wrapper for the `$http` service that provides the same functionality.

+`extensions` should be an array of extensions you would like to use to process responses.

 ### Resource

 `hy-res` resources behave like AngularJS' `ngResource`, in that resources are